adamnyk/SQL-Alchemy/flask-blogly/notes.md

 # Current Issues

-- ??? do you have to create empty blogly db before running?
+- YES ??? do you have to create empty blogly db before running?
 - ??? default image url not working

 - √ ADD TESTING - Add python tests to at least 4 of your routes.